MadhiasM/TeclastF6ProTabletMode/README.md

 - [ ] Improve robustness if laptop is rotated 90° to the left or right (determinant will be close to 0 and thus can fluke to above 0). hysteresis is added as workaround, but will prevent tablet mode when rotatet 90° sideways.
 In this case, maybe take vectors into account in more detail?
   - For example: if determinant close to 0, then check if y and z acceleration of base and display are similar?? (but that is the same for 0 and 360 degrees)? not sure...
   - Hysteresis might solve this already?
+  - Prevent wrapping from -180 to 180
   If Y and Z acceleration are close to 0, then it is indistinguishable from a physical viewpoint due to noisy signals
+- [ ] Some sort of fallback / safe state to trigger disable tablet mode if something weird is detected?
+To be able to get control of keyboard again

 ## Modularity
 - [ ] // TODO: Retrieve from device config in 60-sensor.hwdb or udev rules instead of hardcoding